openbmc/phosphor-power/phosphor-power-sequencer/docs/internal_design.md

   - Sub-class of UCD90xDevice representing a UCD90160 power sequencer device.
 - UCD90320Device
   - Sub-class of UCD90xDevice representing a UCD90320 power sequencer device.
+- MockDevice
+  - Sub-class of PowerSequencerDevice with mock implementation of methods for automated testing.
 - Services
   - Abstract base class that provides an interface to system services like error logging and the journal.